-In Trinity Term students may take out punts from the Cherwell Boathouse on Bardwell Road; JCR punts may be booked on a calendar in the Lodge, who also issue authorisation slips.
-The MCR operate a system of reimbursement on presentation of a receipt.
+Punting In Trinity Term students may take out punts from the Cherwell Boathouse on Bardwell Road.
+JCR punts can be booked through the Lodge, where authorisation slips are provided.
+The MCR operates a system of reimbursement on presentation of a receipt.